Population Equivalent (pe)

 Stakeholders are persons with vested interests.
-They may or may not belong to the company of which they are a stakeholder, and they may have a bearing on the decisions, conduct or success of a company.
+They may or may not belong to the company of which they are a stakeholder, with different interests and needs, and they may have a bearing on the decisions, conduct or success of a company.

 “Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs” (Bruntland Report, World Commission for Economic Development, 1987).

 Remote distribution of heat generated by thermoelectric power stations, cogeneration plants or waste-to-energy plants using an energy carrier (hot water, superheated water, or steam).

 Tonne of oil equivalent.
 The conventional unit of measurement of sources of energy defined as 10,000 Mcal, the amount of energy released by burning one tonne of crude oil.